 In part 1 of this article I talked about my adventures in getting to Mississippi, in part 2 I wrote about alternate use of force options.
-In this the 3rd and final part, I wanted to talk about the Beyond the Band Aid training.
+In this the 3rd and final part, I wanted to talk about the Beyond the Band Aid (Now called Beyond the Boo-Boo) training.

 Zach, one of Professor Paul’s sons, seemed unsure and nervous every time I entered the main door or left the classroom and went through the “reception” area to go to the bathroom.